RainingSea/cese/project/website/TravalTipper/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'Travel_Tipper' will be developed using HTML for the front-end interface and Python for the back-end logic.
-The application will utilize a simple file-based data storage system to manage user accounts and travel tips.
-The integration will be achieved through HTTP requests handled by Python scripts, which will read from and write to local text files for user data and travel tips.",
+"Implementation approach": "The web application 'Travel_Tipper' will be structured using Python for the backend logic and HTML for the frontend user interface.
+The application will handle user registration, login, and travel tips generation through simple file manipulations, ensuring a lightweight and efficient design without the use of a SQL database.",

-"UI design": "The user interface will consist of three main pages: the Registration Page, Login Page, and Travel Tips Input Page.
-The Registration Page will include fields for username and password, along with a submit button.
-The Login Page will have similar fields for user authentication.
-The Travel Tips Input Page will allow users to input their travel details, such as destination, trip duration, and interests, with a submit button to generate personalized recommendations.
-Each page will have a consistent layout with a header and footer for navigation.",
+"UI design":"The user interface will consist of the following main components: 1) Registration Page where users can enter their username and password to create an account.
+2) Login Page for users to log in with their credentials.
+3) Input Travel Details Page where users can specify their destination, trip duration, and interests.
+4) Recommendations Page that displays personalized travel tips.
+5) Search Functionality integrated into the Recommendations Page for users to find specific tips.
+6) Favorites Page to manage saved travel tips.",

-"Data Storage": "Data will be stored in local text files.
-User account information will be stored in 'users.txt' with each line containing 'username,password'.
-Travel tips will be stored in 'travel_tips.txt' with each line containing 'destination,tips'.
-This structure allows for easy retrieval and management of user accounts and travel tips without the need for a SQL database.",
+"Data Storage":"Data will be stored in local text files.
+Different types of data will be stored in separate files.
+The following files will be used: 'users.txt' for user data, 'travel_tips.txt' for storing travel tips, and 'favorites.txt' for saving users' favorite tips.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/travel_input.html", "users.txt", "travel_tips.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/travel_details.html", "templates/recommendations.html", "users.txt", "travel_tips.txt", "favorites.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
         -UserManager user_manager
-        -TravelTipManager travel_tip_manager
+        -TravelTipGenerator travel_tip_generator
         +main() str
     }
     class UserManager {
-        -List users
+        -users: dict
         +register(username: str, password: str) bool
         +login(username: str, password: str) bool
+        +save_user_data() void
+        +load_user_data() void
     }
+    class TravelTipGenerator {
+        -tips: list
+        +generate_tips(destination: str, interests: list) list
+        +load_tips() void
+    }
-    class TravelTipManager {
+    class FavoritesManager {
-        -List tips
+        -favorites: list
-        +addTip(destination: str, tips: str) void
+        +save_favorite(tip: str) void
-        +getTips(destination: str) str
+        +load_favorites() void
     }
 ",
 [/CONTENT]